 American Express Card - use this card to get one free checked bag for you and up to 8 companions on your itinerary, which we see as a "must-have" if you fly Delta regularly.
 The card also earns 2x Miles on Delta purchases, at restaurants worldwide (including takeout and delivery), and at U.S. supermarkets, then 1x on all other eligible purchases.|

-For a limited time, earn 70,000 Bonus Miles after spending $2,000 in purchases on your new Card in your first 3 months.
-Offer expires 11/10/2021. $0 introductory Annual Fee for the first year, then $99.
+Earn 40,000 Bonus Miles after you spend $1,000 in purchases on your new Card in your first 3 months.
+Plus, earn up to $50 back in statement credits for eligible purchases at U.S. restaurants with your card within the first 3 months of membership. $0 introductory Annual Fee for the first year, then $99.
 Terms Apply.
 For rates and fees of the Delta Gold card, click here.

 |Delta SkyMiles® Platinum